Naomi Osaka has withdrawn from the Australian Open

 "Naomi Osaka has withdrawn from the Australian Open," the tweet read.
 "We will miss her at #AO2023."
 The reason for her withdrawal was not given.

-Osaka, 25, made headlines in 2021 when she withdrew from the French Open, rather than be forced to attend mandatory press conferences, which hard earned her a $15,000 fine and she had been threatened with suspension.
+Osaka, 25, made headlines in 2021 when she withdrew from the French Open, rather than be forced to attend mandatory press conferences, which had already led to a $15,000 fine and threat of suspension.
 She candidly spoke about the toll the sport was taking on her mental health, writing on Instagram in May 2021, "I have suffered long bouts of depression … and I have had a really hard time coping with that."

 A year later, Osaka told CBS News, "I love tennis," adding, "I think I had to take a little step back from it just to see the full picture again."